ndarville/ndarville.github.io/_posts/2013-11-10-a-bar-chart.markdown

     .range([0, 420]);
 ```

 To find the highest value in our dataset, we use the method `d3.max()`.
-In our case, the value happens to be `42`.
+In our case, the maximum value is `42`.

-The maximum width a bar in our chart can or should have is the width of the container for our entire web page, so the bar doesn't extend beyond what people can see.
+The maximum width a bar in our chart should have is the width our web page---so the bar doesn't extend beyond what people can see.
 We decide the longest bar in our chart should be `420` pixels.

-This being a bar chart, it's probably better we define the minimum for our input and domain to be zero, so we don't cut off our bars and misrepresent the values behind them.
+This being a bar chart, it's probably better we define the minimum for our input and domain to be `0` to avoid cutting off our bars and misrepresent the values behind them.

 <div class="box quote">
-    "Although <code>x</code> here looks like an object, it is also a function that returns the scaled display value in the range for a given data value in the domain.
+    <strong>Mike Bostock:</strong> "Although <code>x</code> here looks like an object, it is also a function that returns the scaled display value in the range for a given data value in the domain.
 For example, an input value of <code>4</code> returns <code>40</code>, and an input value of <code>16</code> returns <code>160</code>."
 </div>

 In our code, we can now replace our magic-number `10` with our scale function `x`: